darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

 ![](assets/createstack3.png)

-- Go to https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks and select the checkbox next to stack DeepLensRoles
+- Go to https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks and select the checkbox next to stack DeepLensRoles.

 - Click on Resources tab and you should see five IAM roles that CloudFormationTemplate created.